Sunday, April 12, 2026

 https://www.researchgate.net publication/368474630_Should_Type_Theory_Replace_Set_Theory_as_the_Foundation_of_Mathematics

 Category theory is not a foundations of mathematics, but it is close.
-Some suitable extension of dependent type theory can serve as a good foundations which we can likened to machine code (or assembly language) together with the function calls of an operating system kernel.
+Some suitable extension of dependent type theory can serve as a good foundations which we can liken to machine code (or assembly language) together with the system calls of an operating system kernel.
 Category theory is then like the C programming language and its compiler.

 No comments: